Swedish Army: Leadership

 Until 1937 the King was the formal Head of the Army, and until 1974 of the Armed Forces at large.
 In 1937, the Chief of the Army position and headquarters staff (Chefen för armén, CA) was created to lead the Army in peacetime.
-Following a larger reorganisation of the Swedish Armed Forces in 1994, CA ceased to exist as an independent agency, and all of the Armed Forces was centralized under the Supreme Commander (ÖB).
+Following a larger reorganisation of the Swedish Armed Forces in 1994, CA ceased to exist as an independent agency, and all of the Armed Forces was centralised under the Supreme Commander (ÖB).
 Instead, the post Chief of Army Staff (Chefen för arméledningen) was created at the then newly instituted Swedish Armed Forces Headquarters (HKV).

-In 1998, the Swedish Armed Forces was yet again reorganized.
+In 1998, the Swedish Armed Forces was yet again reorganised.
 Most of the duties of the Chief of Army Staff were transferred to the newly instituted post of "Inspector General of the Army" (Generalinspektören för armén).
 The post is similar to that of the "Inspector General of the Swedish Navy" (Generalinspektören för marinen) and the "Inspector General of the Swedish Air Force" (Generalinspektören för flygvapnet), later renamed to "Inspector of the Army" (Arméinspektören).
 In 2014, the Chief of Army (Arméchefen, AC) position was reinstated.

-Active regiments
+Regiments

 Swedish Army regiments are tasked with training conscripts for the operational battalions of the army's rapid reaction organisation.
 The Gotland Regiment is the only regiment that also trains Home Guard troops.
 The currently active regiments and their main peacetime subordinate units are: